21 best computer science books for beginners

 - At times, it seems that the book has too many details about Flask, which can get overwhelming, especially for a developer who is just starting out.

 As the title suggests, this is an all-in-one “teach yourself” variety of a C++ book!
 C++ is notorious for being complex, and it’s a difficult subject to get down.
 The whole point of the book is to provide a complete introduction to C++ for beginners, rather than a gloss-over with no explanation.
-It’s broken up into “chunks” that most beginners would be able to digest in about an hour and has small problems to complete throughout it.
+It’s one of the best computer science books for beginners because it’s broken up into “chunks” that most beginners would be able to digest in about an hour and has small problems to complete throughout it.

 The book tends to keep up with the latest versions of C++ and is currently on its eighth edition, showing how long of a reign it’s had on the beginner C++ market!
 Everything from writing your first “Hello World!” program to objects to testing is covered in this book.